mjordan/islandora_workbench/README.md

 * `model_tid` is the term ID for the Model you want your nodes to be.
 * `drupal_filesystem` is either 'fedora://' or 'public://'.

-All of these configuration options are required.
+All of these configuration options are required for the "create" task.
+The "update" and "delete" tasks do not require all of the options, as illustrated below.

 ## Creating nodes from the sample data